ViswasS/GDP_Group_02/README.md

 Image ID: Unique ID for every image uploaded (IMAGE.image_id).
 Case ID: Case that this image belongs to (IMAGE.case_id).
 Question Flags: Tags/notes linking image to specific questions or findings (IMAGE.question_flags).

+## Access Controls

+Role-Based Access Control (RBAC): User access is determined by the Role attribute in the USER table and admin_level in ADMIN_PROFILE.

+Admin: Full access to user administration, system logs, triage cases, and AI models.

+Doctor: Access to assigned or escalated triage cases, possible to review, confirm, or override AI results.

+Patient: Limited to their own triage history, images, and results.

+Authentication: Strong password policy with optional Multi-Factor Authentication (MFA) through mfa_enabled in the USER table.

+Session Control: Sessions are controlled through the Session table in order to keep each login time-limited and traceable through created_time and expired_time.